ffancheng/git-tutorial/0-installation.md

 You need to keep the window on which you launched the ssh-agent open.

-## Setup

-Additionally, you'll want to set up git so that it knows your full name and email address.
-Fire up a console/terminal, and type:

-{% highlight console %}
-$ git config --global user.name "Your Name"
-$ git config --global user.email your.name@email.com
-{% endhighlight %}

-(Use the same email you used for your GitHub account.)

 The following command also lets you see a rudimentary graphic of your history without needing a GUI git client: